Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Forms of release of antihistamines

-Treatment of children with antihistamines
+Treatment of children antihistamines

 Antihistamines during pregnancy and lactation

-Due to the increased production of cortisol in a woman's body, allergies during the period of bearing a child are quite rare, but, nevertheless, some women still face this problem.
-During pregnancy, taking absolutely all medications must be agreed with your doctor.
-This also applies to allergy drugs, which have a fairly wide range of side effects and can harm the child.
-The use of antihistamines is strictly prohibited in the first trimester of pregnancy; in the second and third trimesters, they can be consumed, nevertheless observing the necessary precautions.
+Due to the increased production of cortisol in the body of a woman, allergies during the childbearing period are quite rare, but, nevertheless, some women still face this problem.
+During pregnancy, the intake of absolutely all medications must be agreed with the doctor.
+This also applies to allergy remedies, which have a fairly wide range of side effects and can harm the child.
+The use of antihistamines is strictly prohibited in the first trimester of pregnancy; in the second and third trimesters they can be used, observing, however, necessary measures precautions.

 Side effects of antihistamines